Houston Auto Theft Attorney

 - Failing to return a rental car can be prosecuted under statutes involving theft in Texas.

-When You Are Charged With Auto Theft
+When You Are Charged With Auto Theft in Houston

 Motor vehicle theft sentences vary greatly.
 Most motor vehicle thefts and joyriding are classified as state felonies.
 If convicted, you could serve from 180 days to 10 years in jail, as well as pay fines up to $10,000.
 So, it is important to take some basic steps when facing charges: